shieldwed/ha-gecko-integration/README.md

 ## License

+Copyright 2024-2025 Gecko Alliance

-This integration is licensed under the GPL-3.0 license.
-See [LICENSE](LICENSE) for details.
+This integration is licensed under the Apache License 2.0.
+See [LICENSE](LICENSE) for full terms.

+**Important**: This software is intended for use with Gecko Alliance equipment through Home Assistant.
+Commercial use or use outside the intended scope may require authorization from Gecko Alliance.
+See [NOTICE](NOTICE) for additional restrictions and trademark information.